 Calculus and Analytical Geometry I, II, and III is a year-long sequence of courses that will provide a rigorous treatment of the procedures, concepts, and applications of differential and integral calculus, multi-dimensional space, series, introduction to differential equations, and concepts and procedures related to partial derivatives, and double integrals.
-This Fall, Winter, Spring sequence is appropriate for students who are planning to teach secondary mathematics or engage in further study in mathematics, science, or economics.
+This year-long (Fall, Winter, Spring) sequence is appropriate for students who are planning to teach secondary mathematics or engage in further study in mathematics, science, or economics.

-Calculus and Analytical Geometry III completes the year-long sequence.
-Spring quarter topics include introduction to multi-dimensional space, lines and planes in space, coordinate systems, series, concepts and procedures with partial derivatives and double integrals.
+Calculus III topics include introduction to multi-dimensional space, lines and planes in space, coordinate systems, series, concepts and procedures with partial derivatives and double integrals.
 We will engage with the content through multiple modes of inquiry and multiple (algebraic, graphical, numerical, and verbal) representations.
 Collaborative learning is emphasized.
+Students will have the opportunity to attend 3 hours of synchronous instruction each week.
+These sessions will be recorded.
 If you have questions about your readiness to take this class, please contact the faculty.
+Students will need a graphing calculator, or access to a computer algebra system.

-Successful completion of Calculus I and II (differential and integral calculus)
+Successful completion of Calculus and Analytical Geometry I and II (Differential and Integral Calculus)